About Me Button

 My_66_Mustang_36 small

 This is my original steering wheel all cracked and missing parts.
 The horn did not work.
 I did not see the worth in fixing this.
 The original center hub is now a wall ornament.
-Sealing the deal was I got a real original Pony interior steering wheel – my all time favorite - in GREAT condition with NO CRACKS and all chrome dots were intact for at least half of market value.
+Sealing the deal was I got a real original Pony interior steering wheel which is my all time favorite steering wheel in GREAT condition with NO CRACKS and all of the chrome dots were intact for a very good price.
 The center hub is repro but I did not do any polishing of the steering wheel.
 So the purchase justification was not just about looks.
 I got the horn working too.

 My_66_Mustang_37 small My_66_Mustang_38 small